apache/hudi/website/docs/docker_demo.md

    * Spark Master and Worker
    * Hive Services (Metastore, HiveServer2 along with PostgresDB)
    * Kafka Broker and a Zookeeper Node (Kafka will be used as upstream source for the demo)
+   * Containers for Presto setup (Presto coordinator and worker)
+   * Containers for Trino setup (Trino coordinator and worker)
    * Adhoc containers to run Hudi/Hive CLI commands

 ## Demo